BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/a-simple-smart-contract.md

 You can use this function to query the balance of a single account.

 The line `event Sent(address from, address to, uint256 amount);` declares an [“event”](https://solidity.readthedocs.io/en/v0.6.3/contracts.html#events), which is emitted in the last line of the function `send`.
-TomoChain clients such as web applications can listen for these events emitted on the blockchain without much cost.
+Viction clients such as web applications can listen for these events emitted on the blockchain without much cost.
 As soon as it is emitted, the listener receives the arguments `from`, `to` and `amount`, which makes it possible to track transactions.

 To listen for this event, you could use the following JavaScript code, which uses [web3.js](https://github.com/ethereum/web3.js/) to create the `Coin` contract object, and any user interface calls the automatically generated `balances` function from above: